verygoodgraphics/verygoodgraphics.github.io/content/posts/cpp-wasm.md

  /path/to/emsdk/upstream/lib/clang/15.0.0/include
  ```

- Then we can add `-I` to append header search directory to resolve the problem.
-As usual we can add the system header include directory.
-But the system integrated headers and libraries are not adapted for WebAssembly.
+ Then we can add `-I` to append the header search directory to resolve the problem.
+As usual, we can add the system header include directory.
+But the system-integrated headers and libraries are not adapted for WebAssembly.
 Emscripten offers all the basic headers and libraries required to build the wasm file.
 We can use the `--sysroot=/path/to/emscripten/cache/sysroot` instead.

  ```bash
 $ /path/to/emsdk/upstream/bin/clang --target=wasm32 --sysroot /path/to/emsdk/upstream/emscripten/cache/sysroot -E hello.c -v